microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 </StackPanel>
 ```
 ![Sketch of an InfoBar in a Warning state with no close button](images/Warning_ProgrammaticClose.jpg)
+Mockup with no close button to be added.

 ## Custom styling: status color and icon
 Outside of the pre-defined notification types, the StatusColor and IconSource properties can be set to customize the styling.